tallifer/mirrinsgate/README.md

 1. Place the image for your journal entry into the `data/journal/images/` folder. (e.g., `data/journal/images/AncientAmulet.webp`).

 ### Step 2: Write the Journal Content
 1. Create a new Markdown file (`.md`) inside the `data/journal/posts/` folder.
-The name should be simple and descriptive (e.g., `AncientAmulet.md`).

-2. Write your journal entry in this file using Markdown for formatting (e.g., `#` for titles, `*` for italics).
+2. Write your journal entry in this file using Markdown for formatting.

 ### Step 3: Add the Entry to posts.json
 1. Open the `data/journal/posts.json` file.
 This is an array that lists all the journal entries.

 2. Add a new object to the array for your new entry.
-This object needs three things:
+This object needs four things:
    * `"title"`: The title of your journal entry.
    * `"chapter"`: The name of the chapter this entry belongs to.
 If the chapter doesn't exist, a new collapsible group will be created for it in the sidebar.
    * `"image"`: The path to the image you added in Step 1.